fsingletonthorn/words_to_numbers/README.md

 ## Limitations

-However, not ways that numbers are reported in text are correctly transformed at the moment.
+However, not all ways that numbers can reported in text are correctly transformed at the moment.

-For example, this function does not currently correctly process magnitudes preceded by decimals (this is the next thing that will be fixed), e.g.:
+For example, this function does not currently correctly process magnitudes preceded by decimals, e.g.:

 ``` r
 words_to_numbers("1.6 Billion")